gwhs/2025-Reefscape-docs/README.md

 ﻿# reefscape

 ## DO NOT BUILD DOCS IN THIS REPO!!!
-  - ignore this if this repo is the docs one
+  - ignore ^ if this repo is the docs one

 Once you are done with your changes, run `./gradlew spotlessApply` to format your code.
 Make sure to add the and commit the new formatted changes, and push it to your branch.